James-VT/MS3_Halo_Pizza/README.md

 11. You can now click "Open app" on your app's page on heroku to confirm that your app is up and running.
 Congratulations!

 ### Connect your Git repository to Heroku
+1. Head back to your app's page on the Heroku dashboard.
+2. Click settings.
+3. Grab the Heroku git URL
+4. In the console, type "git remote add [your choice of name here; I went with heroku] [your Heroku git url here]".
+5. To make sure this has worked, you can then type "git remote -v" to view what should now be both your git remotes and your heroku ones.

 ### Create your "requirements.txt" file
+1. Heroku uses this to detect which language we're using, and our dependencies.
+2. The way to create the requirements.txt file is to type, in the console: pip3 freeze --local > requirements.txt
+3. Wait for Heroku to install what it needs.
+After this, it will now be deployed to Heroku, but if you try to open it there now, you'll see an error.
+There's one more thing to do.

 ### Create your Heroku "Procfile"
+1. A Procfile is a specific file Heroku needs in order to know how to run our project.
+2. To create it, redirect an echo command by typing "echo web: python run.py > Procfile".
+The capital P is crucial.
+3. git add this, commit it, and finally git push it.
+4. Well done!

+### TODO: secret keys for heroku

 ---